christianlevesque/christianlevesque.net/blog/fcc/index.md

 ---
 [FreeCodeCamp](https://www.freecodecamp.org) is a great learning resource.
 When I first started taking Javascript seriously, FreeCodeCamp was the single greatest resource in my journey - but the biggest problem I have with FreeCodeCamp is that their curriculum is based almost entirely on JavaScript.
 They are adding more and more non-JavaScript material, but the lion's share of their coursework is JS-centric.

-## It's not all Javascript, though
+## This one's not Javascript, though

 The great thing about their [APIs and Microservices Certification](https://www.freecodecamp.org/learn/apis-and-microservices/) is that you can complete it in whatever language you choose.
 When submitting your project, FreeCodeCamp uses the URL you provide and tests your API using AJAX - meaning they never even see your code, only the end result of your API.